article banner

 • It is difficult to find a comparable transaction and;

-• It is difficult to apply profit split method due to the type of the intercompany transaction,
+• It is difficult to apply the profit split method due to the type of the intercompany transaction,

 NTA and taxpayer behaviour

-• In 2021, there were 154 cases of tax inspections on transfer pricing, which represented a 14.9% increase compared to the previous year.
-The total amount of corrections resulting from the transfer pricing inspections amounted to 33 billion Japanese yen, marking a 43% decrease from the previous year.
+• In 2023, there were 125 cases of tax inspections on transfer pricing, which represented a 16.1% decrease compared to the previous year.

 For further information on transfer pricing in Japan please contact: